Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Check and clean exhaust fans

-An exhaust fan plays a critical role in home maintenance because it pulls excess moisture out of a room, thus preventing the risk of mold and mildew – both of which are deterrents for buyers.
-The fan in the bathroom is pretty easy to clean, as it’s just dust and cobwebs, but the exhaust fan in the kitchen is going to require more effort because you’re going to be cleaning grease buildup, not just dust.
+An exhaust fan plays a critical role in home maintenance because it pulls excess moisture out of a room, thus preventing the risk of mold and mildew — both of which are deterrents for buyers.
+The fan in the bathroom is pretty easy to clean, as it’s just dust and cobwebs, but the exhaust fan in the kitchen will require more effort because you’re going to be cleaning grease buildup, not just dust.

-For more details on cleaning exhaust fans in the bathroom, click here
+For more details on cleaning exhaust fans in the bathroom, click here.

 For more details on cleaning an exhaust fan in the kitchen, click here.